California State Route 265: Route description

+Route 265 is defined in section 565 of the California Streets and Highways Code, and that the highway is "from Route 97 in Weed northwesterly to Route 5 at North Weed Interchange".

-The route spurs out of U.S. Route 97 in Weed while carrying Business Loop 5 from that intersection to Interstate 5.
+SR 265 spurs out of U.S. Route 97 in Weed while carrying Business Loop 5 from that intersection to Interstate 5.
 It was once part of U.S. Route 99.
 For many years the route was hidden, but was signed in 2005 in anticipation of a complete redesign - reconstruction of Weed Boulevard.
 Previously, the only visual proof of the route was the bridge ID that was spraypainted on the base of the Interstate 5 overpass, i.e. "265 overcrossing".

 SR 265 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.